Leenuus/Telescope-plugin-template/README.md

-# A Telescope plugin work with mpd
+# A Telescope plugin Template

 A simple telescope plugin template, feel free to copy it